 The Office for Equal Opportunity Programs provides leadership in specific areas that support this mission, including efforts to address sexual misconduct and discriminatory harassment, ensuring accessibility, and coordinating efforts to provide equal employment opportunities to all employees, applicants, and job seekers.

 The Office of the Provost’s Sexual Misconduct Advisory Board is a group of students that meets twice a quarter in order to serve as a liaison between the Office of the Provost and undergraduate, graduate, and professional students regarding sexual misconduct.
 The purpose of the advisory board is to provide student perspectives and input on policies, procedures, and programs pertaining to sexual misconduct.
-The advisory board is chaired by Shea Wolfe, Deputy Title IX Coordinator for Students and Associate Dean of Students in the University.
+The advisory board is chaired by the Office for Sexual Misconduct Prevention and Support.
+Staff can be reached by email.